 the “acr:auth” keyword.

-When the {userId} is set to “acr:auth” keyword, it implies user’s identity is known either through the OAuth access token available in the HTTP Authorization header of the API request or if the user’s device is connected to the mobile network then MSISDN is known by the network and it is not necessary to be passed explicitly by the application in the API request.
+When the {userId} is set to “acr:auth” keyword, it implies user’s identity is known either through the OAuth access token (see [Autho4API_10]) available in the HTTP Authorization header of the API request or if the user’s device is connected to the mobile network then MSISDN is known by the network and it is not necessary to be passed explicitly by the application in the API request.